sbuss/gocon-tokyo/talk-notes.md

 or buggy syscall might be hard to debug.
 It will keep improving, though.

 # slide 19
+[ 27:00 ]

 The basic idea of gVisor is simple: run an untrusted binary on a guest kernel which acts as a sandbox.
 Depending on the syscall, gVisor either reimplements it or passes it through to the base kernel.
-This kind of functions like ptrace, in that all syscalls can be inspected, but rather than killing a process when it uses a dangerous syscall, it instead gets a safe reimplementation that only runs inside the security sandbox.
+This kind of functions like ptrace, in that all syscalls can be inspected, but rather than killing a process or returning EPERM when it uses a dangerous syscall, it instead gets a safe reimplementation that only runs inside the security sandbox.

 [ Demo ptrace helloworld running under gVisor.
 Show logs in /tmp/runsc ]

 # slide 20

+[ 31:00 ]
 The extensible architecture is quite clever. devices and files can be implemented as 'gofers'.
 These isolate external communication from the secure kernel.
 This allows both security isolation so that, for example, mistakes in